Swiggy/Moo-GBT/Readme.md

 MooGBT optimizes for multiple objectives by defining constraints on sub-objective(s) along with a primary objective.
 The constraints are defined as upper bounds on sub-objective loss function.

-MooGBT differs from a standard GBT in the loss function it optimizes the primary objective C1 and the sub-objectives using the Augmented Lagrangian constrained optimization approach.
+MooGBT differs from a standard GBT in the loss function it optimizes the primary objective C<sub>1</sub> and the sub-objectives using the Augmented Lagrangian(AL) constrained optimization approach.

 <img src="assets/loss_function.png" width="450" height="50">

-where αis are solved by minimizing with respect to the primal variables s and maximizing with respect to the dual variables α.
-AL iteratively solves the constraint optimization while alleviating non-smoothness in α arising in the dual.
+where α = [α1, α2, α3…..] is a vector of dual variables.
+The Lagrangian is solved by minimizing with respect to the primal variables "s" and maximizing with respect to the dual variables α.
+Augmented Lagrangian iteratively solves the constraint optimization.
 Since AL is an iterative approach we integerate it with the boosting iterations of GBT for updating the dual variable α.

 Alpha(α) update -

 <img src="assets/alpha_update.png" width="300" height="50">

-At an iteration k, if the constraint t is not satisfied, i.e., Ct(s) > b αt increases unless the constraint is already satisfied.
-Intuitively, we can consider it as weighting that is adjusted each iteration to overweight an unsatisfied constraint that is associated the cost we want to improve.
+At an iteration k, if the constraint t is not satisfied, i.e., Ct (s) > bt, we have α<sup>t</sup><sub>k</sub> > α<sup>t</sup><sub>k-1</sub>.
+Otherwise, is the constraint is met, the dual variable α is made 0.